-Following the Future Land Use Map includes policy tables for the land use categories.
-Each category a description of characteristics and applicable zoning districts.
-Further descriptions provide content on goals, development guidelines and pubic actions.
+Following the Future Land Use Map are policy tables for the land use categories.
+Each category includes a description of characteristics and applicable zoning districts.
+Further descriptions provide content on goals, development guidelines, and public actions.

 Goals are intentions for future direction in the land use category.